knetikmedia/knetikcloud-java-client/docs/UsersInventoryApi.md

 oauth2_password_grant.setAccessToken("YOUR ACCESS TOKEN");

 UsersInventoryApi apiInstance = new UsersInventoryApi();
-Integer userId = 56; // Integer | The id of the inventory owner or 'me' for the logged in user Integer id = 56; // Integer | The id of the user inventory try {
+String userId = "userId_example"; // String | The id of the inventory owner or 'me' for the logged in user Integer id = 56; // Integer | The id of the user inventory try {
     UserInventoryResource result = apiInstance.getUserInventory(userId, id);